ditt0132/MM/ResourcePack-Generator.md

 ## Fonts
 Configured via the `font-images.yml` file.
 Allows you to define custom image that is assigned to a special font characters that can be used in placeholders.
 Only the bitmap type is supported at this time.
-Can be found and used inside packs.
+Can be found and used inside [packs].

 The file can contain multiple "entries".
 Each entry looks something like this:
 ```yaml